domapic/gpio-in-domapic/README.md

 ##### Statics
 * `eventNames` `<object>` Object containing gpio event names.

+#### Events

+Gpio instances emit events through an `eventEmitter` object exposed in the `events` getter.
+Event names are exposed in the Gpio static object `eventNames`.
+Available events are:

+* `Gpio.eventNames.ON`.
+Emitted when gpio status change to `true`
+* `Gpio.eventNames.OFF`.
+Emitted when gpio status change to `false`
+* `Gpio.eventNames.CHANGE`.
+Emitted whenever the gpio status changes.
+It sends the new status as first argument to subscribed listeners.
+* `Gpio.eventNames.ERROR`.
+Emitted whenever the gpio throws an error.
+It sends the error as first argument to subscribed listeners.

 ## Example

 In the next example, the `gpio-in-domapic` package is used to create a [Domapic Module][domapic-service-url] having an state for returning a door status, and emitting an event when the door status changes.
 It also allow users to decide the debounce time when starting the module.